Freight Broker Surety Bond

 Freight Broker Bond requirements…

 REMINDERS: After obtaining their registration documents, applicants must register with every state through which they will travel in conducting business.
 To begin this process, applicants should contact the state transportation body (usually located in the capital city) in which the business is headquartered.
 Copies of the FMCSA and appropriate State registration documents must be carried in each vehicle performing FMCSA authorized operations.
-Continue reading to learn about surety bonds for freight brokers, and how to get bonded freight.
+Continue reading to learn about how easy getting a BMC 84 bond can be.

-NFP Surety is the industry leader in freight broker surety bond.
-See our website for more information about obtaining a BMC-84 Bond (ICC Bond), or give us a call at (800) 863-3210.
+Surety by NFP is the industry leader in freight broker surety bond.
+See our website for more information about obtaining a BMC 84 Bond, or give us a call at (800) 863-3210.
 These bonds are extremely complex, and its hard to answer the question about freight broker bond costs.
 They can range anywhere from $935 to $15,000 depending on a number of factors.
 This is a bond type that we need to be very careful with, because they are very complex, and can cause a lot of stress if your bonding freight company does not properly bond you.
-We’ll make sure you are properly ICC Broker or BMC 84 bonded.

 These bonds are tricky.
 If you have any questions such as…